 Lay the groundwork.

-I start by laying groundwork and relating the concept of grammar to other ideas.
+To prepare for testing, I start by laying groundwork and relating the concept of grammar to other ideas.
 I ask students what they want to do in college and as a career.
 Most jobs have some sort of test – any medical specialty, teachers, CPAs, lawyers, etc. Other jobs have certifications, which is similar.
 I explain that students will study for these tests, and that prepping for a test is not necessarily a bad thing.

 Cover the basics.